I will say unto God my rock, Why hast thou forgotten me? Why go I mourning because of the oppression of the enemy?

 My older children called and checked in with me just about every other day for updates; they sent me flowers one day when I was particularly struggling.

 A few days before the staff will discharge the patient, they call you in for another meeting.
-Step-dad and I went in for this discharge meeting.
+Stepdad and I went back in for this discharge meeting.
 We were told that upon coming out, Grace needed to have a secure environment: We need to go through her room entirely, clear it out and start her with limited items.
 We were to remove all clothing with ties or any sort.
 Give her only basics - for safety.
-Remove all sharp objects from her room - pencils, nail files, earrings, erasers (they can rub their skin off with it) paper clips, bobby pins, barrettes, anything that she can use to self-harm - which is a lot of things.
+Some of this was discussed at the “family therapy” session, but this was in much more detail.
+We were to remove all sharp objects from her room - pencils, nail files, earrings, erasers (they can rub their skin off with it) paper clips, bobby pins, barrettes, anything that she can use to self-harm - which is a lot of things.
 Further, we were told to secure the house:

 Locks on ALL doors and remove the locks on her room door and bathroom door.
 Lock up the wine.
 Lock up the meds.
 Lock up the scissors.
 Lock up the knives.
 Go through your kitchen drawers and remove things that can be used for self-harm.
 Secure all office supplies - staples, paperclips, pens.
 Lock up your closet.
 No cell phone.
 No internet.
 No TV.